-There are multiple extracurricular activities that 754 Phoenix offers to our cadet every year.
-Please check with the senior NCOs and/or officers to determine which activities are offered this year.
+There are multiple extracurricular activities that 754 Phoenix offers to our cadets.
+Please check with the senior NCOs and/or officers to determine which activities are offered this year, as we are still under some COVID-19 restrictions.

 Band cadets participate in the squadron band all year long, and develop music theory, band drill and musicianship.
 Interested cadets without music background can still join the Band, as instruction and instruments will be provided.
 Each year, the Band practices to perform at the regional competition in Richmond.
 Band cadets may also choose to attend a Band course in the summer to further develop their skills.
 The Band can be heard performing during the Commanding Officer’s Parade, and at the Annual Ceremonial Review.